privateprep/coding-space-website/src/pages/programs/summer.md

     textAlign: center
     bgColor: "#ffffff"
     textColor: "#264548"
-    mdContent: >-
-      # 2023 Summer Offerings

-      ## June - August

-      Beginning in June, your child can join The Coding Space for exciting opportunities to keep learning all summer long.
-Choose from in-person summer camp options or attend classes in-person or online, for ultimate flexibility.
-All of our summer offerings ensure students will make new friends and have a blast, all while experiencing our small student to teacher ratios ensuring personalized attention when they need it.
+    mdContent: Join The Coding Space for exciting opportunities to keep coding and learning all summer long.
+From Camp Coding Space (ages 8-13) to The Coding Space Academy (ages 13-17) to weekly coding classes (ages 6-13), we've got just the right option for you.
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"